0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

     Want to learn more about what AggLayer is and what it looks to achieve?
 Check out [this doc in the Learn space](../../learn/agglayer.md).

 All of this cool infrastructure needs a unified channel for easy transmission of assets and messages between the multiple chains connected via the AggLayer.
-And this is where the **unified LxLy (uLxLy) bridge** comes into play.
+And this is where the **unified bridge** comes into play.
 It allows all chains to take advantage of the AggLayer's unified liquidity, lower transaction costs, and more.

-!!! tip "Lxly vs uLxLy bridging TL;DR"
+!!! tip "Lxly vs unified bridging TL;DR"

     - **LxLy bridge:** A ZK bridge that allows the transferring of assets, or messages between a zkEVM system and the L1, typically Ethereum.
-    - **uLxLy bridge:** A specific instance of an LxLy bridge that allows several chains to connect to it.
+    - **Unified bridge:** A specific instance of an LxLy bridge that allows several chains to connect to it.
 This instance is specific to the AggLayer v1.

-The new unified model of the LxLy bridge introduced as a part of the AggLayer v1 infrastructure has one significant difference from the existing LxLy bridge: any asset bridged onto a CDK chain using the uLxLy bridge is held by the the **LxLy Unified Escrow** (also referred to as the **Master Escrow**) contract instead of a dedicated bridge contract.
+The new unified model of the LxLy bridge introduced as a part of the AggLayer v1 infrastructure has one significant difference from the existing LxLy bridge: any asset bridged onto a CDK chain using the unified bridge is held by the the **Unified Escrow** (also referred to as the **Master Escrow**) contract instead of a dedicated bridge contract.

 !!! info